Updated 5:55 pm Sunday, July 27, 2014

-Racing got underway Thursday with the Big Boat Buoy Races just outside Edgartown Harbor.
+Racing got underway Thursday in the three day regatta, with the Big Boat Buoy Races just outside Edgartown Harbor.
 Thirty competitors, expecting wet and wild conditions according to weather forecasts, instead found a mild northeast breeze that built to about 12 knots through the day.
 Two races were completed and a third was about to start when the IRC 52 Hooligan snagged a racing buoy and set it adrift.
 The race committee decided to call it a day.

 Friday the race committee set a windward-leeward course off Cape Pogue as light winds shifted to the north, and 32 boats, including eight IRC 52’s made it to the starting line.
 Winds were light, about 12 knots for the first race, and falling to 8 knots for the later races.
 The fleet completed three heats before heading back to the Edgartown Yacht Club for the awards ceremony.